meemah/order_tracking/README.md

 # order_tracking

 Real Time on Ably Steps:
+- This can also be found under lib/viewmodel/status_viewmodel.dart

 To use the app on Ably:
-1. You can find the api key in lib/shared/utils/app_constants.dart - ideally this key is meant to be in a special .env file and also shouldnt be pushed to Github
+1. You can find the api key in lib/shared/utils/app_constants.dart -

+ideally this key is meant to be in a special .env file and also shouldnt be pushed to Github

 2. For the Dev Console on the Ably website:

 a.
 The Channel Name is order

 b.
 Possible message data that can be published are placed,accepted,picked,transit,arrived,delivered.

+c.
+The Event name and clientId should be left empty

 Screenshots